dreshetnyak/AudioCat/README.md

 Bug.
 When providing a folder(s) in command line the app fails to add files.<br>
 New.
 When selecting tags the tags selection button now briefly lits to indicate that the tags has been copied.<br>
 New.
 Replaced the tags and cover image selection icons.
 New.
-Now can fix encoding in output chapters.
+Now output chapters encoding can be fixed by using a popup menu.

+Create chapters dialog:

+Chapter name source:
+File Names
+Metadata Tags
+Template

+Use Existing
+Silence Scan
+From CUE

-Create chapters: From files - names, generated names, names from tags; From silence Automate FFMpeg download if it is not found.
+Automate FFMpeg download if it is not found.

 #### Notes.